-Cielito Lindo Mexican Gastronomy is located at 3672 J Street in East Sacramento.
+Cielito Lindo Mexican Gastronomy is located on J Street in East Sacramento.
 The restaurant was closed as a result of a fire in 2014 soon after it first opened, but happily for Sacramento owner-chef Ramiro Alarcon reopened Cielito Lindo in 2015.

 The restaurant features both classic and contemporary dishes from multiple Mexican regions – and it is well worth a visit.
 Cielito Lindo is not your typical Mexican restaurant.